open-dxp/newsletter-bundle/docs/05_Newsletter_Documents.md

 ### Sending the Newsletter
 With `Send Newsletter Now` the newsletter is sent to all recipients.
-The sending itself is done based on the system settings of Pimcore.
+The sending itself is done based on the system settings of OpenDxp.
 There you also can configure an external SMTP sending service for mass mail sending.

 ## Creating a Custom Address Source Adapter